 Why Should You Register Your Online Business?

-Consider these three (3) reasons why you should register your online business in the Bureau of Internal Revenue (BIR) if you’re still wondering.
+Consider these three (3) reasons why register your online business in the Bureau of Internal Revenue (BIR) if you’re still wondering.

 Helps Build Customer’s Trust

-Buyers are more confident to buy their products to those who are a legitimate business and who have a trustworthy brand.
-One way to that is to have the Certificate of Registration (COR) issued by the Bureau of Internal Revenue (BIR).
+Buyers are more confident to buy their products for those who are a legitimate business and who have a trustworthy brand.
+One way is to have the Certificate of Registration (COR) issued by the Bureau of Internal Revenue (BIR).

-Having this legal document will help you to attract more customers to buy your products or services.
-So, make sure to secure this document if you want to have more online customers.
+Having this legal document will help you attract more customers to buy your products or services.
+So, secure this document if you want to have more online customers.

 Helps to Avoid Scams